mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part4/part4.md

 - Example timelines
 - What can expediate/slow down timeline
 - Getting rejections, you can't "hear back" after that
+- Will go more into interview timeline later
 # Hierarchy of Applications

 # Apply Everywhere!